Transmutation of species: Erasmus Darwin

+Lamarck

 Jean-Baptiste Lamarck proposed a hypothesis on the transmutation of species in Philosophie Zoologique (1809).
 Lamarck did not believe that all living things shared a common ancestor.
 Rather he believed that simple forms of life were created continuously by spontaneous generation.
 He also believed that an innate life force, which he sometimes described as a nervous fluid, drove species to become more complex over time, advancing up a linear ladder of complexity that was related to the great chain of being.
 Lamarck also recognized that species were adapted to their environment.
 He explained this observation by saying that the same nervous fluid driving increasing complexity, also caused the organs of an animal (or a plant) to change based on the use or disuse of that organ, just as muscles are affected by exercise.
 He argued that these changes would be inherited by the next generation and produce slow adaptation to the environment.
 It was this secondary mechanism of adaptation through the inheritance of acquired characteristics that became closely associated with his name and would influence discussions of evolution into the 20th century.

+Ideas after Lamarck

 The German Abraham Gottlob Werner believed in geological transformism.
 Specifically, Werner argued that the Earth undergoes irreversible and continuous change.
 The Edinburgh school, a radical British school of comparative anatomy, fostered a lot of debate around natural history.
 Edinburgh, which included the surgeon Robert Knox and the anatomist Robert Grant, was closely in touch with Lamarck's school of French Transformationism, which contained scientists such as Étienne Geoffroy Saint-Hilaire.
 Grant developed Lamarck's and Erasmus Darwin's ideas of transmutation and evolutionism, investigating homology to prove common descent.
 As a young student Charles Darwin joined Grant in investigations of the life cycle of marine animals.
 He also studied geology under professor Robert Jameson whose journal published an anonymous paper in 1826 praising "Mr. Lamarck" for explaining how the higher animals had "evolved" from the "simplest worms" – this was the first use of the word "evolved" in a modern sense.
 Professor Jameson was a Wernerian, which allowed him to consider transformation theories and foster the interest in transformism among his students.
 Jameson's course closed with lectures on the "Origin of the Species of Animals".